 Dissatisfaction with the daily drive is easy to understand.
 After all, who wants to spend hours of their week on an unproductive task before and after their 9-to-5?
-According to survey participants, nearly 49% of people said they hated their daily commute.

 While most people are already giving up something to make their commute possible, researchers also wanted to know what people would be willing to give up or do to end the practice.
-From the mundane to the carnal, officials said respondents did not mince words when it came to what they would be willing to do.

 Some of the biggest drivers of commuters’ resentment were what respondents said they’d been forced to give up to make their commutes to work.

 A 2021 Zebra survey of 1,000 people found that most would sacrifice up to 50% of their salary to shorten their commutes.
 The men surveyed were 8% more likely than women to take pay cuts for a shorter commute.

 As for commuting’s personal toll, respondents said that, more than anything else, they were sacrificing sleep to drive their current commutes.
 Time with family came in second, followed by exercise, time with a partner, and time to get ahead on work.